 Nominations will be solicited by February 15, with a decision by July 1, in time to allow the above recognition and award presentation in the upcoming Fall semester.
-The PhD thesis must be submitted to the nominee’s academic department between January 1 and December 31 of the previous year (e.g., a PhD student who deposits his/her PhD thesis between January 1, 2015 and December 31, 2016 is eligible to be nominated by his/her advisor by February 15, 2017, be selected by the CSL Award’s Committee by July 1, 2017, and be awarded the CSL PhD Thesis Award by Fall 2017).
+The PhD thesis must be submitted to the nominee’s academic department between January 1 and December 31 of the previous year (e.g., a PhD student who deposits his/her PhD thesis between January 1, 2017 and December 31, 2017 is eligible to be nominated by a CSL faculty member by February 15, 2018, be selected by the CSL Award’s Committee by July 1, 2018, and be awarded the CSL PhD Thesis Award by Fall 2018).

 Nominations for the award must include: